-2.9 Typology of person and number in pronominal systems.
-We close this section by noting that the relative complexity of the different kinds of pronominal systems illustrated above corresponds roughly to their frequency cross-linguistically, as documented in a pronominal database of one hundred ten languages representing over ninety distinct families or subfamilies, four isolates and three creoles.17 In compiling the figures below, languages from the same subfamily were grouped together and counted as one; so, for instance, the Germanic languages of Indo-European count as one language, the Romance languages of Indo-European as another.18 See the full listing in the Appendix, broken down by system complexity, for details.
+2.9.
+TYPOLOGY OF PERSON AND NUMBER IN PRONOMINAL SYSTEMS.
+We close this section by noting that the relative complexity of the different kinds of pronominal systems illustrated above corresponds roughly to their frequency crosslinguistically, as documented in a pronominal database of 110 languages representing over ninety distinct families or subfamilies, four isolates, and three creoles.
+In compiling the figures below, languages from the same subfamily were grouped together and counted as one; so, for instance, the Germanic languages of Indo-European count as one language, the Romance languages of Indo-European as another.
+See the full listing in the Appendix, broken down by system complexity, for details.

-First, breaking down languages by person system and number system, we see that frequency correlates fairly well with the predictions of the geometry, in tables 9 and 10.19 Systems with inclusive persons are rarer than systems without; systems with dual number are rarer than systems without, and systems with paucal number are very rare indeed.
+First, breaking down languages by person system and number system, we see in Tables 9 and 10 that frequency correlates fairly well with the predictions of the geometry.
+Systems with inclusive persons are rarer than systems without, systems with dual number are rarer than systems without, and systems with paucal number are very rare indeed.